IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ## Installing Db2 Community Edition on Linux

-Db2 Community Edition on Linux can be installed natively or by using Docker containers.
+You can install Db2 Community Edition on Linux either natively or by using Docker containers.
 Docker-based installation is recommended for development and testing environments.

 ### Prerequisites